Guitar Sizes

 Small body guitars are either measured based on the overall length (e.g. 30″ guitar) or on the scale (1/4 guitar).
 The scale is the distance between the nut and the bridge, and so the part of the strings that vibrate when you pluck them (see image below).

-Measuring the overall length sounds quite simple and logical to determine the right size.
-In fact, a guitar that is overall shorter doesn’t necessary have a shorter neck but sometimes just a smaller body (like for travel guitar where the body size is extremely reduced, whereas the neck keeps the same size as a regular guitar).
-When it comes to kid’s guitars the overall length isn’t the best indicator.
-A child requires a guitar with a shorter neck depending on his age and height.
-The best and actually the right way to determine the right guitar size for a child is therefore the scale.
-A shorter scale results always in a shorter neck.
+Measuring the overall length sounds simple and logical to determine the right size.
+In fact, a guitar that is shorter overall doesn’t necessarily have a shorter neck, sometimes it just has a smaller body (like a travel guitar, where the body size is extremely reduced while the neck remains the same size as a full size guitar).
+When it comes to children’s guitars, overall length isn’t the best indicator.
+A child needs a guitar with a shorter neck, depending on their age and height.
+The best way to determine the right size guitar for a child is to look at the scale.
+A shorter scale will always result in a shorter neck.
+For example, a 1/4 size guitar means that the guitar measures a quarter of the scale of a full size guitar.
+There are basically 4 main guitar sizes.

 Pick the right guitar size for your child